omarzrien/Phoenix-Documentation/source/ch22_SoftReleaseNote.rst

 --------------------------------------------------------
 The kickoff/latest firmware is 4.11.

-This version is adequeate for FRC and nonFRC use (notwithstanding known errata with HERO C#).
+This version is adequate for FRC and nonFRC use (notwithstanding known errata with HERO C#).

 CANifier